Ralfarios/antd-input-otp/README.md

 ## How to use 🪴

 Simply import like other antd's components as usual and call it.
-You can use it uncontrolled with `Form` from [Ant Design Form](https://ant.design/components/form) or use it controlled with React useState
+You can use it uncontrolled with `Form` from [Ant Design Form](https://ant.design/components/form) or use it controlled with React useState.

+Keep in mind this component will return undefined or array of string.

 ### Uncontrolled